Now You Don't

 “Home away from home,” said Dave.

-Straight down Sendt they went, to the sign on the chained gateway stating auldforest woods / forest preserve / closed sunset.
+Straight down Sendt they went, to the sign on the chained gateway stating auldforest woods / forest preserve / closed sunset to sunrise.

 “I was just here yesterday with my cross country team!
 How long will we have to wait before going in?”

-Breathing fairly hard for so early in a run, she said: “We’ve got a meet—here next Thursday—four o’clock—I’d really like it—if you can be there—I mean here—so can you?”
+Vicki, breathing fairly hard for so early in a run, said: “We’ve got a meet—here next Thursday—four o’clock—I’d really like it—if you can be there—I mean here—so can you?”